The Spurs held practice at a Miami Beach school. And kids there got a huge surprise

 “It was cool to have the students in here,” Spurs guard Tre Jones said.
 “Obviously, they're really excited, taking pictures.
 They were cheering us on.
 Every made shot, they were cheering.
 It was really cool to be able to do this.
 We're in a unique position to be able to come out and do this, have a shootaround here, it means a lot.”

-Popovich told the kids to remember the basics: try not to foul, limit turnovers, move the ball briskly from side to side.
-They were many of the same rules that Hebrew Academy’s coaches try to instill as well — although hearing those words from a five-time NBA champion and the league’s all-time win leader seemed to carry a little more weight.
+Popovich told the kids to remember the basics: Try not to foul, limit turnovers, move the ball briskly from side to side.
+They were many of the same rules that Hebrew Academy's coaches try to instill as well — although hearing those words from a five-time NBA champion and the league's career wins leader seemed to carry a little more weight.

 "I just talked to Gregg Popovich.
 My heart is shaking," Hebrew Academy center Dov Shapiro said.
 “He looks much better in person.”